MoebiusSolutions/cac-agent/Using-cac-agent-with-ssl-relay.md

 **NOTE**: The `\:` is required to prevent the Java properties parser from using just `relay.git-local` as the key instead of what we need which is `relay.git-local:9090`.

-With this configuration (and `cac-tls-relay` running), you would see cac-tls-relay listening on port 9090.
+With this configuration (and `cac-ssl-relay` running), you would see cac-ssl-relay listening on port 9090.
 HTTP requests sent to this port are routed according to requested hostname.

-So, if you submit a curl command to `http://git-local:9090/`, cac-tls-relay will read "git-local:9090" from the request headers, and relay the request to `https://cac-required.git.server.org` (after applying a CAC-enabled TLS wrapper).
+So, if you submit a curl command to `http://git-local:9090/`, cac-ssl-relay will read "git-local:9090" from the request headers, and relay the request to `https://cac-required.git.server.org` (after applying a CAC-enabled SSL wrapper).

 Locating the Executable Jar
 ----------------

-If you built cac-agent from source, you'll find the cac-tls-relay executable jar here:
+If you built cac-agent from source, you'll find the cac-ssl-relay executable jar here:

-	./cac-tls-relay/target/cac-tls-relay.jar
+	./cac-ssl-relay/target/cac-ssl-relay.jar

 Alternatively, you can download this directly from the releases page on GitHub.

-Executing cac-tls-relay
+Executing cac-ssl-relay
 ----------------

-We can simply execute the cac-tls-relay jar to open the relay:
+We can simply execute the cac-ssl-relay jar to open the relay:

-	java -jar cac-tls-relay.jar
+	java -jar cac-ssl-relay.jar

 The first time each service is hit, the user will be prompted for their CAC PIN.